-Plant Design Flow (in MGD) Description of the Facility Below 2 2 - 5 5.01 - 9.99 10 or more Ground Water Systems (a) Ground water source with no treatment or with no additional treatment beyond chlorine disinfection.
+Plant Design Flow (in MGD) Description of the Facility Below 2 2-5 5.01 - 9.99 10 or more Ground Water Systems (a) Ground water source with no treatment or with no additional treatment beyond chlorine disinfection.
 D D С В (b) Ground water source with ultraviolet or ozone disinfection.
-D С с в (c) Ground water source utilizing chemical addition and/or a treatment technology (for example, ion exchange, reverse osmosis, membrane filters, or activated carbon) for the specific purpose of meeting secondary drinking water standards. С с В В All Water Systems (d) Any source utilizing bag or cartridge filtration to comply with primary drinking water standards .
+D С С В (c) Ground water source utilizing chemical addition and/or a treatment technology (for example, ion exchange, reverse osmosis, membrane filters, or activated carbon) for the specific purpose of meeting secondary drinking water standards. С С В В

+1 All Water Systems (d) Any source utilizing bag or cartridge filtration to comply with primary drinking water standards1.
 "Bag or cartridge filtration" means a filtration system consisting of a fixed filter housing into which flexible (bag) or rigid (cartridge) filters are inserted.
-Both bag and cartridge filters are disposable and cannot be backwashed or re-used.
-D (e) Any source utilizing a treatment technology (for example, slow sand, diatomaceous earth, membrane filtration, ion exchange, activated carbon filtration, reverse osmosis) with disinfection to comply with primary drinking water standards and which is not listed in sections 100.4.2(d) or 100.4.2(f) of this regulation. С В В A (f) Any source utilizing conventional or direct В A A A filtration with disinfection to comply with primary drinking water standards.
+Both bag and cartridge filters are disposable and cannot be backwashed or reused. (e) Any source utilizing a treatment technology D B B A (for example, slow sand, diatomaceous earth, membrane filtration, ion exchange, activated carbon filtration, reverse osmosis) with disinfection to comply with primary drinking water standards and which is not listed in sections 100.4.2(d) or 100.4.2(f). (f) Any source utilizing conventional or direct filtration with disinfection to comply with primary drinking water standards.
 "Conventional filtration treatment" means a series of processes including coagulation, flocculation, sedimentation, and filtration resulting in substantial particulate removal.
 "Direct filtration treatment" means a series of processes including coagulation and filtration, but excluding sedimentation, resulting in substantial particulate removal.
-Chemical Addition (g) Any source utilizing chemical treatment for the specific purpose of complying with secondary drinking water standards . с с В В (h) Any source utilizing additional chemical treatment, with the exception of corrosion control in the distribution system and disinfection for the specific purpose of complying with primary drinking water standards . В В A A (i) Any source utilizing chemical treatment for the specific purpose of controlling corrosion (i.e., lead and copper) in the distribution system. с с В В (j) Any source utilizing fluoridation. с с с В Other (k) Water vending machines connected to a public water system that does not currently meet primary drinking water standards . С С с С
+Chemical Addition В A A A (g) Any source utilizing chemical treatment for the specific purpose of complying with secondary drinking water standards 2 .
+C C B B (h) Any source utilizing additional chemical treatment, with the exception of corrosion control in the distribution system and disinfection for the specific purpose of complying with primary drinking water standards 1 . В В A A (i) Any source utilizing chemical treatment for the specific purpose of controlling corrosion (i.e., lead and copper) in the distribution system. С С В В (j) Any source utilizing fluoridation. С С С В Other 1.
+1. (k) Water vending machines connected to a public water system that does not currently meet primary drinking water standards 1 .
+C C C C

-"Primary drinking water standard" means any of the set of enforceable maximum contaminant levels for drinking water regulated under the Colorado Primary Drinking Water Regulations, 5 CCR 1002-11.
+1 "Primary drinking water standard" means any of the set of enforceable maximum contaminant levels for drinking water regulated under the Colorado Primary Drinking Water Regulations, 5 CCR 1002-11.

-"Secondary drinking water standard" means any of the set of secondary maximum contaminant levels for drinking water regulated under the Colorado Primary Drinking Water Regulations, 5 CCR 1002-11.
+2 "Secondary drinking water standard" means any of the set of secondary maximum contaminant levels for drinking water regulated under the Colorado Primary Drinking Water Regulations, 5 CCR 1002-11.
 These standards are not enforceable, but are intended as guidelines.

-- 100.4.3 The classification of any water treatment facility may be changed at the discretion of the Division by reason of changes in any condition or circumstance on which the classification was predicated. - 100.4.4 Any drinking water treatment facility that utilizes a combination of two or more of the treatment processes described in section 100.4.2 of this regulation shall be classified in accordance with the highest level of treatment process utilized. - 100.4.5 Water treatment facilities that are not "public water systems" subject to the Colorado Primary Drinking Water Regulations, 5 CCR 1002-11, shall be exempt from the requirement to operate under the supervision of a certified operator in responsible charge, and thus shall not be classified.
+- 100.4.3 The classification of any water treatment facility may be changed at the discretion of the Division based on changes in any condition or circumstance since the last classification determination. - 100.4.4 Any drinking water treatment facility that utilizes a combination of two or more of the treatment processes described in section 100.4.2 shall be classified in accordance with the highest level of treatment process utilized.

+100.4.5 Water treatment facilities that meet the exemption criteria in section 100.1.5(a) are exempt from the requirement to operate under the supervision of a certified operator in responsible charge and shall not be classified.